Pavithra-Rajan/Computer-Architecture/Assignment_2/README.md

 ## gem5 Notes
 - gem5 is an amalgamation of m5 and GEMS.

 - m5 is developed by the University of Michigan with multiple CPU models and ISA.
-It also has classical memory model.
+It also has a classical memory model.
 CPU and memory in m5 interact with each other as master and slave using the available m5 ports.

 - GEMS is built by University of Wisconsin with Ruby memory model.
-It has difference coherence protocols.
+It has different coherence protocols.

 - gem5 is a modular discrete event driven simulator.
 Events are stored in event queue and each event has a timestamp associated with it.

-- It is a full system simulator as it can simualte both user and kernal code.
+- It is a full system simulator as it can simulate both user and kernel code.
 (SE and FS mode)

 - It can operate in the SE mode which is the SysCall Emulation mode.
 It emulates the system level code.